Burney asks India, Pakistan to release prisoners

 The govts of India and Pak should take steps for the early release of nationals of both countries who are in each other`s jails.

 Pakistan should take steps for the early release of nationals

 of both countries who are in each other`s jails and for the

 repatriation of prisoners who have completed their sentences,

-leading rights activist Ansar Burney said on Tuesday.
+leading rights activist Ansar Burney said today.